 Coastal Hydrology, Thermal Energy and Density-Driven Flow Applications

-The effects of temperature, salinity and solute concentration on fluid density can be critical to accurately simulate groundwater movement and to sustainably manage groundwater resources in coastal regions.
+The effects of temperature and salinity on fluid density can be critical to accurately simulate groundwater movement and to sustainably manage groundwater resources in coastal regions.
 Density-dependent flow modelling incorporates these effects into hydrogeological analyses and decision-making processes.

 HydroGeoSphere is an industry leading solution for accurately simulating density driven flow systems, with full support for density effects in all available model domains including surface and groundwater flow, fracture flow, and more.